arvigeus/AZ-204/NOTES.md

 Everything is encrypted at rest with 256-bit AES, and in-transit with TLS.
 You can use your own encryption - provided by Azure (they manage it), or third party (you manage it).

+## RBAC permission scopes

+Double check in the question if you are asked to grant permissions for resource or resource group!
+In other words: `Resource` scope is not always the right answer!

 ## Random thoughts

 - Dashes are not allowed in account names.
 Probably because MS uses them to differentiate between primary `<account>.<url>` and secondary `<account>-secondary.<url>`.